 Armored Construction (s): the General is made of sturdy, dependable materials, and most of the people manning it are typically at least partially 'covered' by its bulk while operating it.
-As such, they should be considered to have +2 protection while manning its weapons or riding on the thing; the cockpit itself is further armored, as seen below.
+As such, they should be considered to have intensity 8, or +2, protection while manning its weapons or riding on the thing.
+The cockpit itself is further armored, as seen below.

-Crush-proof Titanium Cockpit Shields (s): these protective shields enhance the ability of the General's driver (usually Major Storm) by giving him added protection from enemy fire; after all, disable the driver and the General comes to a screeching halt.
-While in the cockpit, the Major (and his crew; the cockpit can hold up to four Joes) enjoy a further +3 of protection from attack.
+Crush-proof Titanium Cockpit Shields (s): these protective shields enhance the ability of the General's driver (usually Major Storm) by giving them added protection from enemy fire; after all, disable the driver and the General comes to a screeching halt.
+While in the cockpit, the Major (and his crew; the cockpit can hold up to four Joes) enjoy intensity 12, or +3, protection from attack.

-Dual Barrel Corner Cannons (a): while the General's tri-barrel machine guns are controlled by the pilot, these are instead manned by assistant personnel, allowing them to cover the areas the main guns cannot.
-They can move with a 120 degree arc and are mounted on the corners of the General, and can each be fired to inflict the gunner's Agility +6 damage per deadly burst of lead.
+Dual-Barrel Corner Cannons (a): while the General's tri-barrel machine guns are controlled by the pilot, these are instead manned by assistant personnel, allowing them to cover the areas the main guns cannot.
+They can move with a 120 degree arc and are mounted on the corners of the General, and can each be fired to inflict the gunner's Agility +7 damage with each deadly burst of lead.

 Headlight Array (i): mounted on the General's radar array is a huge series of flood lamps that it can use to illuminate a large area in front of it.
 Producing an effective light display of intensity 12 strength, it can brighten up everything within firing distance in front of the General - or in a pinch, it can serve as one heck of a surprise, blinding attack.

-Mortar Cannon (i): this immense cannon is the 'star' of the General's arsenal.
+Mortar Cannon (a): this immense cannon is the 'star' of the General's arsenal.
 It is a 200mm cannon that can fire huge shells at at a target up to 20 miles away, to devastating effect.
-These mammoth shells will explode on contact to inflict intensity 15 damage to everything within near missile range of where they hit - usually enough to level most lesser strongholds in just one strike.
+These mammoth shells will explode on contact to inflict one's Agility +9 in damage to everything within near missile range of where they hit - usually enough to level most lesser strongholds in just one strike.

-Recoiling Tow Hook (s): this heavy duty implement, rigged up in front of the cockpit of the General, allows it to pull a staggering amount of weight in a pinch.
+Recoiling Tow Hook (s): this heavy duty implement, rigged up in front of the General's cockpit, allows it to pull a staggering amount of weight in a pinch.
 The cable on this front-mounted winch is tested at up to 50,000 pounds, which means the General can pull up to 25 tons of material if necessary wherever it needs to (an effective Strength score of 15).

-Surface to Air Missiles (i): on each side of the Locust landing deck is a rack of surface to air missiles the General can use to supplement the defense the Locust gives it.
-Each of these racks are armed with four (4) such missiles; this allows the driver to fire them to inflict intensity 11 damage singly, adding +1 for each additional missile fired (up to 18 for all eight).
+Surface-to-Air Missiles (i): on each side of the Locust landing deck is a rack of surface-to-air missiles the General can use to supplement the air defense the Locust provides it.
+Each of these racks are armed with four such missiles, which allows the driver to fire them to inflict intensity 11 damage singly, adding +1 for each additional missile fired (up to 19 for all eight).

-Surface to Surface Missiles (i): the General is equipped with twelve (12) of these on a given 'load', three of which are mounted above each tri-barrel machine gun station; in other words, six point forward and six point backwards.
-This allows the driver to fire them to inflict intensity 13 damage singly, adding +1 for each additional missile fired (up to 18 for all six on a side).
+Surface-to-Surface Missiles (i): the General is equipped with twelve of these on a given 'load', three of which are mounted above each tri-barrel machine gun station; in other words, six point forward and six point backwards.
+This allows the driver to fire them to inflict intensity 13 damage singly, adding +1 for each additional missile fired (up to 19 for all six on a side).

-Tri-barrel Machine Gun Stations (a): the General has four (4) of these, one on each side of the cockpit, and one on each side of the mortar cannon enclosure; two are facing forward and two are facing backwards.
-These guns can swivel 120 degrees, and when fired will inflict the gunner's Agility +6 damage when striking singly, or his Agility +7 damage when both on a side are used.
+Tri-barrel Machine Gun Stations (a): the General has four of these, one on each side of the cockpit, and one on each side of the mortar cannon enclosure; two are facing forward and two are facing backwards.
+These guns can swivel 120 degrees, and when fired will inflict the gunner's Agility +7 damage when striking singly, or his Agility +8 damage when both are trained on a single foe.